sligodave/sublime_remote_edit/README.md

 However, if you close sublime and open it again, that link is lost.
 So you are left with only a local copy of the file with no knowledge of it's remote source.
 I may change this and record the link in an external file at some stage.

+## ToDo:

+- ssh directory structure using panel, walk to required file.
+- prompt for alias, then use panel to get file.
+Update panel as user types. '/' means update list with new directory options until file is selected.

 ## Issues and suggestions:

 Fire on any issues or suggestions you have.